<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 December 16, 2022 — Posted By Agricen

 In addition to the fertilizers growers apply each season, crops can benefit from the nutrients that are already in the soil or in surface crop residues.
 But first, these nutrients must be mineralized and converted into plant-available forms that the crop can use.
-An application of Extract PBA can make this process faster and more efficient.
+An application of EXTRACT PBA can make this process faster and more efficient.

-In the photo below taken by the Nutrien Ag Solutions North High Plains branch in the spring of 2022, half of this Kansas wheat field had a fall application of Extract PBA technology on it (right side), helping to break down corn stalk residue and increase nutrient availability, while the other half (left side) was untreated.
+In the photo below taken by the Nutrien Ag Solutions North High Plains branch in the spring of 2022, half of this Kansas wheat field had a fall application of EXTRACT PBA technology on it (right side), helping to break down corn stalk residue and increase nutrient availability, while the other half (left side) was untreated.

 Extract wheat Western KS